Cloud Grid Designer

 The final section of the New Project Layout dialog allows you to select a palette for your project.

 General palettes represent convenient groupings of colors, but do not correspond to any particular type of yarn or floss.
+Groups can be created by the user to combine multiple palettes.
 Other palettes correspond to specific real-world yarns or flosses.
-Types are indicated in the menu.
-Rug – indicates pre-cut latch hook rug yarn.
-Yarn – indicates yarn (currently only medium-weight yarns are represented).
-Floss – indicates embroidery floss.
+Types are indicated in the menu: Rug – indicates pre-cut latch hook rug yarn, Yarn – indicates yarn, Floss – indicates embroidery floss, etc.

 By default, the “Brights” palette is selected and opened with the default project.
 You may select a palette when you create a new project either through the Project à New Project option or through the Project à Create from Image option.
 You may also change palettes at any time while working and the Grid Designer will allow you to select the existing colors and substitute colors for them from the new palette.